rayelder/hashicorp-wpl-documentation/pages/components/standalone-link.md

 ## Purpose

-As navigational element directly following content
+Call-to-action directly following content to navigate or trigger an action.